-Solenis LLC ("Solenis") is a leading global producer of specialty chemicals focused on delivering sustainable solutions for water-intensive industries, including consumer, industrial, institutional, food and beverage, and pool and spa water markets.
-Solenis is headquartered in Wilmington, Delaware, United States, and is privately owned by Platinum Equity Advisors LLC ("Platinum"), headquartered in Beverly Hills, California, United States.
-The Company has 16,100 employees and 69 manufacturing facilities, and our operations span approximately 130 countries and six continents.
-Solenis Canada consists of Canadian-based subsidiaries of Solenis Holding Limited, a private limited company incorporated in England and affiliate of Platinum.
-In Canada we have 460 employees.
+Solenis Norway is a Norwegian-based affiliate of Solenis LLC ("Solenis"), a leading global producer of specialty chemicals focused on delivering sustainable solutions for water-intensive industries.
+Solenis is headquartered in Wilmington, Delaware, United States, and is privately owned by Platinum Equity Advisors, LLC, headquartered in Beverly Hills, California, United States.
+The Company has more than 16,100 employees and 69 Solenis-owned manufacturing facilities, and our operations span approximately 130 countries and six continents.
+In Norway, we have 2 employees.